catseye/ALPACA/doc/ALPACA.markdown

 Each state can belong to many classes, and are listed in overload order.
 Classes can have their own rules, and the `is` operator can be used to check for any of the states of a class instead of a single state.

+### Initial Configuration ###

+The list of definitions may end either with a period or the token `begin`.
+If it is the token `begin`, the remainder of the file is assumed to contain an initial configuration for the cellular automton now defined.

+`begin` should be followed by a newline.
+Each subsequent line of text contains characters which map to cells of the playfield in the initial configuration.

 Grammar
 -------